jayfeldman12/acroyogagenerator/README.md

 # Acroyoga Generator

-This is a basic app to create a generator of random acroyoga poses.
-Right now, the functionality is just randomly selecting an pose and reloading that pose.
-More functionality to come!
+This site is used to inspire acro flows.
+Use the pose generator to create challenges to transition between moves, the flow generator to get a random sequence of poses, or search our pose database.

 Made for the Acroyoga 757 group.